French Press Iced Coffee: An Overview

 Syrups of different flavors are a quick and interesting way to spice up the flavor of an iced coffee.
 Add a shot of syrup to your coffee for a rich twist.

 To give your iced coffee a delicious touch, try adding a dollop of maple syrup, chocolate syrup, or caramel syrup.
 Or make your syrups to add extra taste!
-For best blending, add syrups to hot coffee before adding any ice.

 Try Non-Dairy Milk